maryi/CSCW-Project/Project report/ReportDocument.md

 We found that the two sets of descriptors differ in nature and often they do not present a linear correspondence.
 For that reason, we developed a connection between the descriptors of the work and the descriptors of the applications.

-#### 2.4 Description of the connection between the descriptors for collaborative work and the descriptors for tool features
+#### 2.3 Description of the connection between the descriptors for collaborative work and the descriptors for tool features

+**Maryi: Work in progress...
+I need to make a review of this section**

  What happens when a user for example describes collaborative work in the *physical distribution* descriptor as *'distributed team'*?
 MatchMaker Application looks for applications with multiple *awareness mechanisms*, information stored in the descriptor of the same name in descriptors for tool features.
 As exposed in the example, we developed a way to connect the two set of descriptors by identifying the tool features that contribute to support particular collaborative work.
-Table 3 shows how the two sets of descriptors are connected, below we present more examples of our process and more details about rationale.
+Table 3 shows how the two sets of descriptors are connected, below we present more examples of our process and more details about our rationale.

- However, it should be noted that not all descriptors are different, we found that some of them are applicable in both contexts, to describe work and to describe a tool, so we leave the same name in both sets of descriptors.
-For instance, the scale dimension in MoCA that describes the number of participants in a coordinated action has a linear connection with the scalability of a tool.

 | Descriptors for collaborative work | Descriptors for applications      |
 |------------------------------------|-----------------------------------|
 | Scale                              | Scale                             |